 Back to the beginnings of time went Hammer Films, with vast monsters roaming the earth and stone age man fighting for his primitive existence.

-A power struggle for leadership of the Rock people results in the banishment of young Tumak (John Richardson).
+A power struggle for leadership of the Rock Tribe results in the banishment of young Tumak (John Richardson).

-After wandering through the wilderness, he comes upon the more civilised beach camp of the Shell people.
+After wandering through the wilderness (and battling a really big iguana and a really big tarantula), he comes upon the more civilised beach camp of the Shell Tribe (which would be better named the “Hot Blonde Women In Furry Bikinis Tribe”).

-Enchanted by Shell maiden Loana (Raquel Welch), he begins to see the benefit of living less aggressively and becomes a hero by defending the Shell camp from an invading Allosaurus.
+Enchanted by Shell maiden Loana (Raquel Welch), he begins to see the benefit of living less aggressively and becomes a hero by defending the Shell Tribe camp from an invading Allosaurus and an angry turtle the size of a bus.

-Tumak’s uncivilised behaviour results in him being expelled from the beach tribe as well, but this time Loana decides to go with him
+Tumak’s uncivilised behaviour results in him being expelled from the Shell Tribe as well, but this time Loana decides to go with him

 The film wraps up with a massive eruption.
 Rocks stab up out of the ground, rivers of lava gush out of a mountain, and cavemen topple from a landscape that’s breaking up like an ice floe.
 The final shots show the volcanic survivors staggering together in black & white.